tayaee/side-builder/README.md

 # Side Player (side-builder)

-**Create Selenium IDE scripts with AI, run them anywhere with Playwright.** Stop wasting time hunting for CSS selectors or XPaths.
-Use AI to record your intent once, and execute the resulting .side files natively and cost-free.
+side-player is a next-generation automation tool that bridges the gap between AI-driven intent and rock-solid execution.
+It allows you to create Selenium IDE (.side) scripts interactively using natural language and execute them anywhere using Playwright or Selenium.

 ---